openownership/data-standard/docs/about/index.md

 # About

-This website contains the draft specification of the Beneficial Ownership Data Standard (0.1 version - release candidate) plus support for its use.
+This website contains the draft specification of the Beneficial Ownership Data Standard (version 0.1) plus support for its use.
 The Standard provides a structured template for describing beneficial ownership as machine-readable data.

 <h2>Background</h2>